 Paul Rance with his feline pal of many years, Sparkle, in Farrow Road, Whaplode Drove in 2015

-I'm currently concentrating on writing several books, and did plan to relaunch Peace & Freedom Press later this year.
-But, following the sudden death of my best friend Andrew Bruce, who co-founded Peace & Freedom Press/The Peace & Freedom Band with me, those plans have been put on hold.
+I'm currently concentrating on writing several books, and plan to relaunch Peace & Freedom Press later this year.
+This was planned for 2017, but, following the sudden death of my best friend Andrew Bruce, who co-founded Peace & Freedom Press/The Peace & Freedom Band with me, those plans were put on hold.

 If you love classic books, pop and rock music, films and TV, here's the site I created in 2005.
 It was run by Andrew Bruce until his death in April, 2017: booksmusicfilmstv.com

 My Latest Books

 50 Great Moments and Memories of the 1960s

 A look back at 50 of the memorable moments and people of the 1960s from a British perspective.

 50 Great Moments and Memories of the 1960s - Paperback - Amazon.com